 Lady A is teething.

 She’s such a trooper and is powering through… but we’ve had some late nights recently.
 Which means I haven’t had much time to think about anything other than baby business.

-In fact, I think my daughter could use some ice cream to soothe her gums.
-Unfortunately for her, we’ve yet to introduce her to peanut butter.
-Or chocolate.
-Or pecans.
-Or dairy products.
-Or sugar.
+I think she could use some ice cream to soothe her gums.
+Unfortunately for her, we’ve yet to introduce her to peanut butter, chocolate, pecans, dairy products or sugar.
 So this might not go over so well.

 However, I’m also fairly positive the soothing qualities of this dessert would be outweighed by the tummyache she’d get after consuming it.

 So our sweet Lady A shall stick to her teething icy toys while we enjoy this ice cream.

 Why we love this peanut butter ice cream recipe